kostiakoval/AppInfo/README.md

 ## License

-Seru is available under the MIT license.
+AppInfo is available under the MIT license.
 See the LICENSE file for more info.

-##Contribute